-(a) the maximum period likely to elapse between successive replenishments of stores, and

-(b) the maximum number of the crew to be carried.
+- (a) the maximum period likely to elapse between successive replenishments of stores, and - (b) the maximum number of the crew to be carried.

 21.2.
-Dry provision store rooms shall be so situated, constructed and ventilated as to avoid deterioration of the stores through heat, draught, condensation or infestation by insects or vermin.
+Dry provision store rooms shall be so situated, constructed and ventilated as

-21.2.
+21.3.
 A dry provision store shall not be:

-- (a) situated close to a space in which heat is generated, unless it is adequately insulated against heat; or - (b) used for the storage of bedding or textiles.

-22. Cold storage rooms and refrigerating equipment
+- (a) situated close to a space in which heat is generated, unless it is adequately insulated against heat; or - (b) used for the storage of bedding or textiles. - 22.
+Cold storage rooms and refrigerating equipment